;

 Heat a heavy dutch oven or cast iron pan on high heat on the stovetop, then add the seasoned spoon roast to the pot, fat side down, and let it sear for 3-4 minutes.
 Next, flip and sear on the opposite side an additional 3-4 minutes before removing the roast from the pot.

-• Using the same pot, reduce the heat to medium, then add 2 tablespoons of butter and the sliced onions to the dutch oven.
-Let the onions hang out for 2-3 minutes until they become translucent and begin to turn brown and caramelize.
-When caramelized, push the onion to the sides of the dutch oven before placing the roast fat side up back into the pot.
-Then, add the beef broth, cover with the lid and place the covered pot into the preheated oven to braise for about 2-1/2 (+/-) hours.
+• Using the same pot, reduce the heat to medium, then add 2 tablespoons of butter and the sliced onions to the Dutch oven.
+Let the onions hang out for 2-3 minutes until they become translucent, turn brown, and caramelize.

 2 tablespoons Butter, 1 large Onion, 1-1/2 cups Beef Broth